MicrosoftDocs/well-architected/well-architected/service-guides/azure-application-gateway.md

 - Understanding the Well-Architected Framework pillars can help produce a high-quality, stable, and efficient cloud architecture.
 We recommend that you review your workload by using the [Azure Well-Architected Framework Review](/assessments/?id=azure-architecture-review&mode=pre-assessment) assessment.
 - Use a reference architecture to review the considerations based on the guidance provided in this article.
 We recommend that you start with [Protect APIs with Application Gateway and API Management](/azure/architecture/reference-architectures/apis/protect-apis) and [IaaS: Web application with relational database](/azure/architecture/high-availability/ref-arch-iaas-web-and-db).

+> [!IMPORTANT]
+>
+> **How to use this guide**
+>
+> Each section has a *design checklist* that presents architectural areas of concern along with design strategies localized to the technology scope.
+>
+> Also included are *recommendations* on the technology capabilities that can help materialize those strategies.
+The recommendations don't represent an exhaustive list of all configurations available for Azure Application Gateway.
+Instead, they list the key recommendations mapped to the design perspectives.
+Use the recommendations to build your proof-of-concept or optimize your existing environments.
+>
+> Foundational architecture that demonstrates the key recommendations: [App Service baseline architecture](/azure/architecture/web-apps/app-service/architectures/baseline-zone-redundant).

 ## Reliability

 In the cloud, we acknowledge that failures happen.
 Instead of trying to prevent failures altogether, the goal is to minimize the effects of a single failing component.
 Use the following information to minimize failed instances.